ocaml/dune/doc/goals.rst

 No matter how good the support for the OCaml language is, it will never be enough to cover every single project need.
-For this reason, Dune needs to provide some form of openness for projects that needs something that don't completely fit in the model provided by Dune.
+For this reason, Dune needs to provide some form of openness for projects that need something that doesn't completely fit in the model provided by Dune.

-In the long run, extensibility tends to get in the way of inovation and we should always strive to make sure that all the general needs are covered by the main Dune language, but we will always need an escape hatch for Dune to remain a practical choice.
+In the long run, extensibility tends to get in the way of innovation and we should always strive to make sure that all the general needs are covered by the main Dune language, but we will always need an escape hatch for Dune to remain a practical choice.